 Referrals make this worse, not better.
 Referrals reward past work, not current need.
 When you are delivering great work and your clients are happy, introductions flow.
 When projects end and you need clients most, your referral network goes quiet.
 You cannot build a growth plan on a channel you do not control.

 Upwork and freelance marketplaces create a different trap: the race to the bottom.
-You are competing on price against agencies in lower-cost markets, giving up 10 to 20 percent in platform fees, and fighting for projects where the client’s primary selection criterion is cost.
-The projects that land on Upwork tend to be the ones that more established agencies turned down.
+You compete on price against agencies in lower-cost markets, hand the platform a cut of every invoice, and fight for projects where the client’s main selection criterion is cost.
+The work that lands on Upwork tends to be the projects that more established agencies already turned down.

 Most web agencies make the same mistake in outbound: they target “any company that might need a website.”
 That is not an ICP.
 That is a prayer.